severdia/shakespeare-obsidian/scripts_source/markdown/Pericles/Act 3, Scene 2.md

 ==10==Give this to the pothecary,
 ==11==And tell me how it works.

-*Exeunt Ephesan Servant and other Man.*
+*Exeunt Ephesian Servant and other Man.*

 *Enter two Gentlemen.*